django-tastypie/django-tastypie/docs/fields.rst

 that resource.
 If ``True``, the result of the sub-resource's ``dehydrate`` will be included in full.
 You can further control post-``dehydrate`` behaviour when requesting a resource or a list of resources by setting ``full_list`` and ``full_detail``.
-Note that if you intend to post data back to Tastypie after fully dehydrating a field then fields that are excluded from the API output for that field will be set to their default values in the related object.
-For example: if you fully dehydrate a foreign key to the User model with password excluded from UserResource, password will be set to blank when you POST the data back again.

 ``full_list``
 ~~~~~~~~~~~~~